nullhashpixel/cltunaminer/README.md

 |L40   |   Linux  |3.7 GH/s  |
 |RTX 3090   | Linux  |1.8 GH/s   |
 |RTX 4090   | Linux  |3.8 GH/s   |

+# Advanced stuff

+## Running the miner core and making it available to outside machines in the network on port 12345

+    ./cltuna 0.0.0.0 12345

+## Benchmark
+Running the benchmark will not wait for connection from the mining script, just computes the hash rate.

+    ./cltuna benchmark

+## Automatic restart on crashes
+If you experience occasional crashes of the miner, consider running it in an infinite loop with a delay.

+    while true; do ./a.out; sleep 1; done

 # Known bugs/limitations